 8. The private sector’s response to EVs

 The private sector, and car manufacturers, in particular, have primarily responded positively to the ongoing changes in the market.
-For instance, Volkswagen has recently taken a strong stance towards electrifying the car market, and many Japanese, American, and European manufacturers are following suit.
+Many car manufacturers have announced electrification of their fleets either partially or fully.

 On the fleet side, DHL has made an ambitious pledge to reach 70% clean operations of last-mile pick-ups and deliveries by 2025.
 And DB Schenker wants to make its transport activities in European cities emission-free by 2030.